 Extra assistance for students is provided through our Tutor Program.
-Tutoring is provided daily from 3:45 pm to 4:15 pm.
-If necessary, other tutor times can be arranged, schedules permitting.
-Parents may contact the high school office to make arrangements for tutoring for their child.
+Tutoring is provided Monday, Tuesday, Thursday and Friday from 3:40 pm to 4:30 pm.
+Parents may contact the office at the grade school office to make arrangements for tutoring for their child.